Pillar One: Multigenerational Vision

 1. From 18-Year Thinking to Legacy Thinking

 Multigenerational families see age 18 as a starting line, not a finish line.
-They stay relationally and practically invested in their children’s twenties, recognizing that decade as one of the most formative and vulnerable of a person’s life.
+They stay relationally and practically invested in their children’s twenties, recognizing that decade stands as one of the most formative and vulnerable of a person’s life.
 They think about what it means to stay connected across distance and life stage, not just during the years everyone lives under the same roof.

 The question shifts from “Am I raising a good kid?” to “Am I raising someone who can build a healthy family of their own?
 And would I want the child I am raising to raise my grandchildren?”